-This is a non-ATAR course so the 1 or 2 units from this course cannot be considered as part of the students' ATAR calculation.
+This is a non-ATAR course.
+The 2 units from this course cannot be considered as part of the students' ATAR calculation.

 The course features a highly practical focus, physical activity being both an area of study and a medium of learning.
-All students should be given opportunities to apply theoretical understanding to practical situations that are socially and culturally relevant and gender inclusive.
+All students are given opportunities to apply theoretical understanding to practical situations that are socially and culturally relevant and gender inclusive.